Chart Color Schemes

 Spring Hill lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Spring Hill's population, as of November 2025, is approximately 8,942.
-This figure represents a growth of 2,082 people since the 2021 Census, which reported a population of 6,860.
-The increase is inferred from the estimated resident population of 8,940 in June 2024 and an additional 17 validated new addresses since the Census date.
-This results in a population density ratio of 7,211 persons per square kilometer, placing Spring Hill in the top 10% of national locations assessed by AreaSearch.
-The area's 30.3% growth since the 2021 census exceeds both the national average (8.9%) and the state average, positioning it as a region leader in population growth.
+Spring Hill's population was around 8,942 as of November 2025, according to AreaSearch's analysis.
+This reflected an increase of 2,082 people from the 6,860 reported in the 2021 Census, marking a growth rate of 30.3%.
+The change was inferred from ABS's estimated resident population of 8,940 in June 2024 and an additional 17 validated new addresses since the Census date.
+This resulted in a population density ratio of 7,211 persons per square kilometer, placing Spring Hill in the top 10% of national locations assessed by AreaSearch.
+The area's growth exceeded both the national average (8.9%) and state averages since the 2021 Census, making it a growth leader in the region.
 Overseas migration contributed approximately 96.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future population dynamics anticipate a significant increase in the top quartile of Australian statistical areas, forecasting an increase of 3,653 persons to 2041 based on the latest population numbers, with a total increase of 40.8% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applied proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, a significant population increase is forecasted for the top quartile of Australian statistical areas.
+Spring Hill is expected to increase by 3,653 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 40.8% over the 17 years.

 Frequently Asked Questions - Population